 2009 Honda S2000 Performance

-The 2009 S2000 has the performance chops to leave its competitors in the dust.
-But those wishing to get more than track laps out of this snarling machine will be left disappointed.
+The 2009 Honda S2000 has the performance chops to leave its competitors in the dust.
+However, those wishing to get more than track laps out of this snarling machine will be left disappointed.
 The track is where it shines -- and where it should probably stay.

 - "Everyone knows Honda for its popular, solidly built Honda Accords and long-running Civics. ...
 But Honda has a racing heritage, too, in everything from superbikes to Formula One.
 The S2000, with its front-engine, rear-wheel-drive configuration, is designed to draw on and highlight that heritage.
 And it does so superbly." -- MSN